3AW: History

 3AW's original broadcast frequency was 1425 kHz and changed to 1280 kHz on 1 September 1935 as part of a national reshuffle of the radio broadcasting spectrum.
 On 23 November 1978 the station changed to 1278 kHz with the introduction of 9 kHz spacing on the AM band.
-Due to poor reception problems, at 7:15 a.m. on 1 May 2006, 3AW swapped with its sister station Magic to its present frequency of 693 kHz.
+Due to poor reception problems, at 7:15 am on 1 May 2006, 3AW swapped with its sister station Magic to its present frequency of 693 kHz.
 The station's broadcast signal originates from a transmitter in Werribee.

-A list of 3AW personalities can be found at - Category:3AW presenters.

-◆ The present morning host, Neil Mitchell has filled a number of roles at the station over the last 35 years.

-◆ Sunday night host Philip Brady has already notched up 34 years
+In the 1950s, 3AW purchased 3CV in Maryborough in Central Victoria, which the "CV" nomenclature represents.
+For many years, 3AW programming was broadcast on 3CV after about 6.00pm.